 Part of the fun of visiting a new city is picking out all the great souvenirs you want to bring home, either to remind yourself of how much you loved this corner of the world, or to introduce a piece of a new place to friends and family (and let them know you were thinking of them while you were out exploring, of course).
 In Krakow, you’ll have no problems finding plenty of gifts to stuff in your bag — your only problem will be making sure you can close your suitcase after all that shopping!
-Here are some of the best souvenirs to bring home from Poland.
+Our Made In Krakow Tour will take you around to local spots for souvenirs you won’t find elsewhere, but if you’d like to venture out shopping on your own, here are some of the best souvenirs to bring home from Poland.

 A Wawel Dragon